TrellixVulnTeam/Project3_TF4S/Frontand Back End Test Running README.txt

 4: Type this in the terminal:
 	node databaseAPI.js

-You can now navigate to the localhost:4200 or whatever and see that the site just has a bunch of tweets being displayed on the page
+You can now navigate to the localhost:4200 see the site